yanis-git/a11y-auditor/README.md

-A11y - Accessibility headless checker
+# A11y - Accessibility headless checker
-==

-The a11y headless checker is a great tool for quickly checking the accessibility of your website.
-It's easy to use and can help you identify any potential issues that need to be addressed.
+### Welcome to **A11y-Auditor**, the accessibility headless checker

+**A11y-Auditor** is an open-source project that aims to make the web a more accessible place for all users, regardless of their abilities.

+With A11y, you can easily audit your website for accessibility issues and ensure that it meets the WCAG (Web Content Accessibility Guidelines) standards.
+As it is a headless tool, which means it can be integrated into your existing workflows and testing frameworks seamlessly.

+Whether you're a developer, designer, or accessibility advocate, A11y is the perfect tool to help you create more inclusive and accessible web experiences.

+Let's dive into the world of accessibility and make the web a more inclusive place together.

-Based on set of rules available on `src/rule/runners`.
+All Audits check is based on set of rules available on `src/rule/runners`.

-**How to start ?**
+#### How to start ?

 ```
 git clone https://github.com/yanis-git/a11y-auditor